lucanurmio/knowledge-graphs-search/README.md

 # knowledge-graphs-search
-Files related to the BSP1 of which the ultimate aim is to retrieve relevant search results from different knowledge graphs. yagoFactsSearchEngine.py loads Yago facts from a CSV file onto a pandas dataframe, takes a list as query and returns the most relevant rows.
+Files related to the BSP1 of which the ultimate aim is to retrieve relevant search results from different knowledge graphs for question answering purposes.

+The results can be reproduced only using a cleaned version of the 'yagoFacts' file (see https://www.mpi-inf.mpg.de/departments/databases-and-information-systems/research/yago-naga/yago/downloads) which has the csv file type.
+The sample yagoFactsCleaned.csv provided here represents a small subset of the file used and is not sufficient to reproduce the same results.

+For the time being, the full yagoFactsCleaned.csv file used in this project can be downloaded under https://www.dropbox.com/s/zd5hqqit1kmwd05/yagoFactsCleaned.csv?dl=0.

 ## Benchmark details